Skip to content

 }

-2. Check Return Values
+2. Check Query Results

 javascript

-const result = runScriptCommand("drawComponent", {
+const result = Script.queryComponent({ query: "TEST" });

-scriptConsole.log("Create result:", result);
+scriptConsole.log("Query result:", result);

-// Shows: { success: true, ... }
+// Shows: { success: true, elements: [...] }

 3. Test Incrementally